wp-plugins/reaction-buttons/readme.txt

 == Screenshots ==

 1. Shows a german default installation with Reaction Buttons and some clicks on them.
+2. Shows the sidebar widget with some dummy data.

 == Changelog ==

+= 0.9.3 (beta) =
+* added a widget, that shows the posts with the most clicks for each button.

 = 0.9.2 =
 * Added the possibility to activate cookies in the backend, so that you can only vote once on that browser.
 (Anyone with malicios intent can circumvent that pretty easily of course...)